Omkar47/AutoLeecher/README.md

 * `/leech archive`: This command should be used as reply to a magnetic link, a torrent link, or a direct link.
 [This command will create a .tar.gz file of the output directory, and send the files in the chat, splited into PARTS of 1024MiB each, due to Telegram limitations]

+* `/leech unzip`: This command should be used as reply to a magnetic link, a torrent link, or a direct link.
+[This command will Unzip the RAR, TAR, ZIP Files]

 ## How to Use?